About Rhythm Changes

 Before Rhythm Changes, I worked in a variety of roles throughout the first 10 years of my music career, including making my own music.
 Integrity is important to me.
 Here's a breakdown of how I operate:

-• I don't ask for complimentary tickets in exchange for coverage.
-My policy for comps is basically, "Never ask, always accept."
-I usually buy my own admissions like anyone else.
+- I don't tie complimentary tickets to coverage or set up any exchanges of value around going to shows.
+My ideal policy for comps is, "Never ask, always accept."
+I usually buy my own admissions like anyone else but am grateful for invitations and comps extended to me, of course.

 Recordings and music sales

-I don't aim to benefit from sales of the music I cover; the primary editorial goal is not to sell my own music.
-But sometimes, I might write about my own releases, songs, and events.
-I promise to add a disclosure when relevant.
+I don't aim to benefit from sales of the music I cover, but sometimes, I might write about my own releases, songs, and events.
+I add a disclosure when it makes sense to do so.
 Also, I might promote my own upcoming projects in little bits throughout my content.

 No links from Rhythm Changes to recordings, event tickets, or sponsors' products are affiliate links, which means I never earn any commission money when you go to gigs or buy music that you find here.
 All sponsors simply pay me a flat fee when they book their sponsorship.